shengkui/myconf/README.md

 1. Before running install.sh, please make sure all necessary packages have been installed already.
 The scripts under init/os/ folder could be a good start.

-2. The install.sh will ask for sudo password during installation.
-It's needed to copy scripts to /usr/local/bin/.
+2. The install.sh will copy scripts under bin/ to $HOME/bin/.
+If the $HOME/bin/
+   is not exist, it will create it before copying files.
+The $HOME/bin/ has been added to the PATH in .zshrc.

 3. After running the install.sh script, please open vim and run command :PlugInstall to install all vim plugins.